LSeu-Open/LSeu-Open/README.md

 --------------

-### I am Lucas, engineer in a neuroscience research laboratory.
+### I am Lucas, an engineer in a neuroscience research laboratory.

-- 🔭 I’m currently working on Cortical development
+- 🔭 I am currently working on the cortical development.
-- 👯 I’m looking to collaborate on Cell segmentation and 3D rendered data
+- 👯 I am looking to collaborate on cell segmentation and 3D rendered data.
-- ⚡ My main focus is on fluorescence imaging process using machine learning and deep learning tools
+- ⚡ My main focus is on processing fluorescence imaging using machine learning and deep learning tools.

-##### Feel free to contact me for any discussion or collaboration !
+##### Do not hesitate to contact me for any discussion or collaboration!

-##### Data science tools i use for my research job
+##### Data science tools I use for my research work

 <img align="left" alt="Python" height="30px" src="https://raw.githubusercontent.com/gilbarbara/logos/master/logos/python.svg" />
 <img align="left" alt="Numpy" height="30px" src="https://upload.wikimedia.org/wikipedia/commons/3/31/NumPy_logo_2020.svg" />